Early learning and childcare inspections

 Your child’s setting is to have an inspection to find out how well your child is being educated and looked after.
 HM Inspectors will take account of the type and nature of the setting and its children’s needs.

 Any requirements made as a result of the inspection refer to action which must be taken by the setting provider to comply with relevant legislation.

 You will receive a pre-inspection questionnaire so that we can find out what you think about the setting.
 Staff and partners will also be invited to complete a questionnaire.

-All responses will be treated in confidence unless they raise issues about the safety and welfare of children or staff in the setting.
+All responses will be treated in confidence unless they raise issues about the safety or health and wellbeing of children or staff in the setting.

 Information given to us will be seen only by this team.
 We will not tell anyone else where our information came from unless the safety and wellbeing of a person is considered to be at risk.

 During the inspection